cnichols-git/cobbler/README.md

 dnf install epel-release
 dnf module enable cobbler
 dnf install cobbler
 After resolving any dependicies i.e. dnf module install httpd:2.4/common

-cobbler check - this will list out action items to resolve

 #### Installing the web moduel and it has a python3-django conflict so...
 dnf install cobbler-web --allowerasing